Objectness-Aware Few-Shot Semantic Segmentation: Experiments

 When lacking objectness (Table~\ref{table:pascal_1shot_feat} row 1-3), we observe similar \textit{mIoU} for the three backbones, but \textit{FB-IoU} increases from ResNet-50 to ResNet-101 and HRNetV2-W48.
 Table~\ref{table:pascal_1shot_feat} also shows consistent gains when pairing our objectness module with different backbones as the feature extraction module; e.g., at least a gain of 6.1 and 2.7 percentage points in \textit{mIoU} and \textit{FB-IoU} respectively.

-\emph{Objectness module}: Results for employing backbones of different capacity for the objectness module are reported in Table~\ref{table:pascal_1shot_obj}.
-Compared to the baseline without an objectness module (row 1), we observe gains in both \textit{mIoU} and \textit{FB-IoU} when introducing the objectness module (row 2,3,4).
-The gain grows as the objectness module's capacity increases; e.g., the gain in \textit{mIoU} and \textit{FB-IoU} boost from 1.7 to 6.1 and from 0.5 to 2.8 percentage points respectively, when we use HRNetV2-W48 (row 4) as the objectness module compared to ResNet-50 (row 2).
-These findings demonstrate both an advantage of introducing the objectness module and increasing its capacity.\footnote{The baseline without objectness (row 1 of Table~\ref{table:pascal_1shot_obj}) differs from the performance of \textit{Ours-noObj} in Table~\ref{table:pascal_1shot} because we use different data pre-processing pipelines and objectness-aware dense comparison modules.
-As noted above, we made these simplifications to achieve a more practical training time for fine-grained analysis.}
+\emph{Objectness module}: Results for using backbones of different capacity for the objectness module are reported in Table~\ref{table:pascal_1shot_obj}.
+Compared to not using an objectness module (row 1), we observe gains in both \textit{mIoU} and \textit{FB-IoU} when introducing the objectness module (row 2,3,4).
+The gain grows as the objectness module's capacity increases; e.g., the gain in \textit{mIoU} and \textit{FB-IoU} boost from 1.7 to 6.1 and from 0.5 to 2.8 percentage points respectively, when we use HRNetV2-W48 (row 4) instead of ResNet-50 (row 2).
+These findings demonstrate both an advantage of introducing the objectness module and increasing its capacity.\footnote{The baseline without objectness (row 1 of Table~\ref{table:pascal_1shot_obj}) differs from the performance of \textit{Ours-noObj} in Table~\ref{table:pascal_1shot} because different data pre-processing pipelines and objectness-aware dense comparison modules are used (to achieve a more practical training time for fine-grained analysis).}